Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 2. Create the snapshot.
 3. Execute exec.cmd.

-Note that c:\snapshot\ is a temporaty link only accessible while exec.cmd is running. when exec.cmd exits, the snapshot is removed by Windows operating system.
+Note that c:\snapshot\ is a temporaty symbolc link only accessible while exec.cmd is running. when exec.cmd exits, the snapshot is removed by Windows operating system.

-I find it confusing, that c:\snapshot\ is a mirror image of c:\.
+I find it confusing, that c:\snapshot\ is a mirror image of c:\
-When I was writing more complex scripts, this confusion was leading to errors.
+When I was writing more complex scripts, this confusion was leading to bugs.
-So I will give you 3 workarounds for clear code for exec.cmd.
+So I will give you 3 workarounds for clearer code for exec.cmd.

 --- Use SUBST command.